COVID-19: remembering the nursing staff who have lost their lives

 Practice nurse Alice Kit Tak Ong, 70, worked for practices in the Barnet area of London.
 She died on 7 April after 44 years working in the NHS.

-Her daughter Melissa Ong said her mother had loved the NHS, and called on people to value it as she had done.
+Her daughter Melissa said Ms Ong had loved the NHS, and called on people to value it as she had done.

 ‘My mother came here from Hong Kong to work for the NHS because she believed it was the best in the world,’ she said.